raineorshine/npm-check-updates/README.md

 Customize how packages are divided into groups when using `--format group`.

-Only available in .ncurc.js or when importing npm-check-updates as a module.
+Only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.

 ```js
 /**